Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations

-Annihilation of antiprotons ($\bar{p}$) in atomic orbits around atomic nuclei provides a powerful probe of the neutron-to-proton density ratio at the outer nuclear periphery, a region of low hadronic density 2-3~fm beyond the half-density radius~\cite{Bugg1973,backenstoss1989antiprotonic}.
-When the annihilation occurs on either a proton or neutron at the surface, the resulting mesons may escape the nucleus, leaving behind a 'cold' fragment with minimal recoil momentum ~\cite{JASTRZEBSKI1993405,Wycech1996}.
-The production ratio of fragments from neutron versus proton removal directly mirrors the local n/p density ratio in this outer peripheral region $\sim$3~fm from the nuclear surface, where the nuclear density is up to $10^3$ times lower than in the core~\cite{Polster1995,Schmidt1999}.
+In this respect, the antiproton ($\bar{p}$) offers a unique probe, being notoriously sensitive to regions of low hadronic density as a result of its annihilation~\cite{Bugg1973,Richard2020}.
+With a mass approximately 1836 times that of the electron, while maintaining the same charge, allow the antiproton to be bound in a radially localized Rydberg orbit in close proximity to the atomic nucleus, as an antiprotonic atom~\cite{Bugg1973,backenstoss1989antiprotonic,JASTRZEBSKI1993405,doser2022antiprotonic,2025FPGStability}.
+The annihilation on either a proton or neutron, results in the release of roughly $\sim$1.5~GeV captured by multiple mesons ejected from the annihilation site~\cite{amsler2024antiproton}.
+If the annihilation occurs in the far periphery then the mesons may miss the residual nucleus, leaving behind a 'cold' fragment with minimal recoil momentum and one less nucleon~\cite{JASTRZEBSKI1993405,Wycech1996}.
+The ratio of neutron ($n$) to proton ($p$) loss of these cold fragments mirrors the local ($n/p$) density ratio in an outer peripheral region $\sim$3~fm beyond the nuclear surface, where the nuclear density is up to $10^3$ times lower than the core~\cite{Polster1995,Schmidt1999}.
 The study of these cold fragments offers a sensitive constraint on the neutron skin and the isospin structure of the extreme peripheral region of the nucleus~\cite{Trzcinska2001}.